jmcgettrick/MoodleDirectV2/README.txt

 	> Inbox hidden columns fixed if Grademark is disabled.
 	> Close text removed from submission box to stop errors when Moodle run in an iframe.
 	> Individual part post dates can now be the same as post date.
+	> submissiontype now used in correct context in PP file errors.

 ####################################################################################